Anjali1822/FinalProject/README.md

 ## Objective

 The primary objective of this project is to develop a Python-based system for machine learning model implementation, image processing, and object detection.
-By leveraging Python, YOLO, and other technologies, the system will automate flower counting tasks with high precision and efficiency.
+By leveraging Python, YOLOv8, and other technologies, the system will automate flower counting tasks with high precision and efficiency.

 ## Methodology and Technologies